top of page

 PSY 290 Multicultural Psychology (3 credits)

-Explores international and domestic diversity from a psychological perspective.
-Applies psychological theories and methods to develop an understanding of how diversity in many aspects of life, including gender, age, mental and physical ability, race, ethnicity, relationships, socioeconomic status, family structure, and religion impact human perspectives and interactions.
+Explores diversity from a psychological perspective.
+Applies psychological theories and research methods to explore how factors such as gender, age, mental and physical abilities, race, ethnicity, relationships, socioeconomic status, family structures, and religion shape human perspectives and interactions.
 Explores the psychological impact of racism, discrimination, stereotypes, prejudice, privilege, and oppression on society, politics, and education.
 Considers the role of social movements and consciousness-raising in psychologically empowering individuals and minority groups.

 Prerequisite(s) or Corequisite(s): PSY 101(Introduction to Psychology)